-In July 2003, the Company agreed with the other parties to its continuous or "warehouse" securitization facilities to amend the terms of such facilities.
-The effect of the amendments was to cause use of those facilities to be treated for financial accounting purposes as borrowings secured by pledged Contracts, rather than as sales of such Contracts.
+In July 2003, the Company agreed with the other parties to its continuous, or warehouse, securitization facilities to amend the terms of such facilities.
+The effect of the amendments was to cause use of those facilities for Contracts purchased in July 2003 and in the future to be treated for financial accounting purposes as borrowings secured by pledged Contracts, rather than as sales of such Contracts.

 In addition, the Company announced in August 2003 that it would structure its future term securitization transactions so that they will be treated for financial accounting purposes as borrowings secured by receivables, rather than as sales of receivables.
 The new structure for the warehouse facilities described in the preceding paragraph and the intended future structure of the Company's term securitizations has affected and will affect the way in which the transactions are reported.
-The major effects are these: (i) the finance receivables will be shown as assets of the Company on its balance sheet; (ii) the debt issued in the transactions will be shown as indebtedness of the Company; (iii) cash posted to enhance the credit of the securitization transactions will be shown as "restricted cash" on the Company's balance sheet; (iv) the servicing fee that the Company receives in connection with such receivables will be recorded as a portion of the interest earned on such receivables; (v) the Company will initially and periodically record as expense a provision for estimated credit losses on the receivables; and (vi) the portion of scheduled payments on the receivables representing interest will be recorded as revenue as accrued.
+The major effects are these: (i) the finance receivables will be shown as assets of the Company on its balance sheet; (ii) the debt issued in the transactions will be shown as indebtedness of the Company; (iii) cash deposited to enhance the credit of the securitization transactions will be shown as restricted cash on the Company's balance sheet; (iv) cash collected from borrowers and other sources related to the receivables prior to making the required payments under the warehouse and term securitization transactions is also shown as restricted cash on the Company's balance sheet; (v) the servicing fee that the Company receives in connection with such receivables will be recorded as a portion of the interest earned on such receivables in the Company's statements of operations; (vi) the Company will initially and periodically record as expense a provision for estimated credit losses on the receivables in the Company's statements of operations; and (vii) the portion of scheduled payments on the receivables and debt representing interest will be recorded as interest income and interest expense in the Company's statements of operations.

-These changes collectively represent a deferral of revenue and acceleration of expenses, and thus a more conservative approach to accounting for the Company's operations.
-The changes initially will result in the Company's reporting lower earnings than it would report if it were to continue to structure its securitizations to require recognition of gain on sale.
+These changes collectively represent a deferral of revenue and acceleration of expenses, and thus a more conservative approach to accounting for the Company's operations compared to the previous term securitization transactions which were accounted for as sales at the consummation of the transaction.
+The changes have resulted in the Company reporting lower earnings than it would have reported if it had continued structuring its securitizations to require recognition of gain on sale.